thacherT1D/webdevstuff/Datastores/Knex_js.desc.md

 ## What is Knex.js?

-**Knex.js** is a third-party JavaScript library that builds SQL commands and sends them to (i.e. queries) a relational database system like PostgreSQL.
+**Knex.js** is a third-party JavaScript library that builds SQL commands and sends them to a relational database system like PostgreSQL.
 In other words, Knex.js allows you to build a Node.js-based PostgreSQL client that communicate with a PostgreSQL server.

 Just like jQuery builds and sends HTTP requests to an HTTP server, Knex builds and sends SQL commands to a PostgreSQL server.
 Just remember that jQuery runs inside a web browser while Knex runs outside a web browser, in Node.js.